-Form 2553 generally must be filed no later than 2 TIP months and 15 days after the date entered for item E. For details and exceptions, see When To Make the Election on page 1.
+Form 2553 generally must be filed no later than 2 months and 15 days after the date entered for item E. For details and exceptions, see When To Make the Election, earlier.

-A corporation (or entity eligible to elect to be treated as a corporation) making the election effective for its first tax year in existence should enter the earliest of the following dates: (a) the date the corporation (entity) first had shareholders (owners), (b) the date the corporation (entity) first had assets, or (c) the date the corporation (entity) began doing business.
+A corporation (or entity eligible to elect to be treated as a corporation) making the election effective for its first tax year in existence should enter the earliest of the following dates:

+The date the corporation (entity) first had shareholders (owners),

+- The date the corporation (entity) first had assets, or - The date the corporation (entity) began doing business.